 Artificial asbestos snow was made using the only type of serpentine asbestos – chrysotile (white) asbestos.
 Characterised by its soft, flexible and curved fibres, chrysotile asbestos was the most commonly used type.
 It was often used to make floor tiles, asbestos cement sheets/pipes and asbestos insulation boards (AIB asbestos) for the protection of buildings.

-The asbestos content in chrysotile asbestos is not as high as its amphibole counterparts (e.g. crocidolite blue asbestos).
+The characteristics of chrysotile asbestos differ from its amphibole counterparts (e.g. crocidolite blue asbestos).
 However, any asbestos-containing material (ACM) has the potential to pose serious health risks.

 Chrysotile asbestos has the ability to spread quickly across the environment, which can lead to exposure if its fibres are disturbed.